 With the discovery and the subscription to the management objects in the device, the IN-CSE can be capable to synchronize the <mgmtObj> Management Resources with management objects in the device.

-Note that requirements for the discovery and subscription for management objects will be specified by [11].
+Note that requirements for the discovery and subscription for management objects will be specified by [OMA M2Minterface].

-5.5.4 Access Control Management
+6.5.4 Access Control Management